jesseduffield/jesseduffield.github.io/_posts/2021-8-8-Beyond-Coupling-And-Cohesion.md

 title: 'Beyond Coupling and Cohesion: Strategies For Un-F*cking Yourself'
 ---

+_This post belongs in the 'highly speculative' category.
+It contains ideas that I've yet to flesh out and properly pin down.
+Reader beware!_

 The terms _Loose Coupling_ and _High Cohesion_ seem to go hand in hand: the two concepts were coined together and if you're talking about one, the other will typically come up as well.
 Similarly, the concepts of _DRY_ (Don't Repeat Yourself) and _Wrong Abstraction_ go hand in hand: for example one person says we should _DRY_ this code up and the other says they considered it but they don't want to create the _Wrong Abstraction_.
 I rarely hear these two sets of concepts in the same conversation, which surprises me because they are really talking about the same thing.

 Allow me to explain.
 This is a box: